Japan: being mesmerised;

 You might think that a big city like Tokyo is polluted, but actually very little, almost no cars in the street you will never see a traffic jam like in Bangkok, people travel by train mostly because it’s very efficient.
 There are absolutely fantastic gardens in Tokyo, people appreciate nature in their city, so you’re never far from the greenery…

 They have beautiful Temples and Shrines.
-We visited the Meji Shrine on a beautiful spring day, at the end of the cheery blossom period.
+We visited the Meiji Shrine on a beautiful spring day, at the end of the cherry blossom period.
 Witnessed a traditional wedding ceremony, astounding!.
 I also had the pleasure to visit the Nezu museum with a fantastic Asian art collection and even the garden was heavenly, very close to the spectacular glass building of Prada by Herzog & de Meuron in Aoyama neighbourhood.
-After lovely days in Tokyo we took the Shinkansen (bullet train)to Kyoto….
+After lovely days in Tokyo, we took the Shinkansen (bullet train)to Kyoto….